caseyjamesdavis/maslow-cnc-improved-z-axis/README.md

 ![](maslow_z_axis_improved.png)

- *Note: A 500[mm] long actuator was intially used because there were not any 250[mm] models available.*
+ *Note: A 500[mm] long actuator was intially used because at the time there were not any 250[mm] models available.*

 #### Pros
 * Router moves repeatably and accurately in the z-direction